davidthings/jelid/README.md

 Tiny utility to aid in the identification of JELOS handhelds

-This will usually be either shared in binary form or cross compiled by Jelos.
+This will usually be either shared in binary form or cross compiled by JELOS.

-Or if you have a dev environment on the device, you can use `CMake` to build it
+Or if you have a dev environment on the device, you can use `cmake` to build it

 ```
 mkdir build